qvkare/linea-mcp/README.md

 - ✅ Bridge operations
 - ✅ DeFi integrations
 - ✅ PoH verification system
-- 🚧 Linea ENS integration (In Progress)
+- ✅ Linea ENS integration

 All tools are successfully discovered by the MCP server, but there may be compatibility issues with some MCP clients.